We offer several programs to assist cats and their owners:

 The Victoria Cat Rescue Corps is primarily a spay and neuter organization.
 Our goal is to reduce suffering by reducing the number of stray, feral, and unwanted cats through spaying and neutering.

-Clients can access the above program by calling (250) 656-1100, mailbox #1.
+Clients can access the above program by calling (250) 656-1100.
 This program is ongoing, but dependent on funds available.
 Some conditions and limitations apply.

 Our adoption program is equipped to help find homes for our rescued/rehabilitated cats.
 We cannot assist with all feral/wild cat situations, but we do operate TNR and feral maintenance programs when resources permit.
-The current adoption charge is $90 for a kitten or young cat, and $60 for a senior cat (9 years or older).
+The current adoption charge is $200.
 All our cats are vet-checked and spayed or neutered before adoption.
 Check out our Cat adoptions for more information, or view our available cats

 SCRATCHING POST NEWSLETTER: